 Derived from a drawing on what it is like to Zoom, in this work two figures meet in an abstract room.
 They seem to appear from distinct realities, different as they are in texture.
 The play with spatiality and perspective suggests that the room consists of separate walls that can be reshaped and reassembled at any time.

 ‘Conversation Room’, acrylic, pearlescent ink and epoxy clay on hardboard, 106 x 190 cm, 2022.
+Made for one of the acloves in Centraal Museum's outer wall.
 Generously supported by Stichting Stokroos.
 In situ photos by Adriaan van Dam.

 A representation of a head, as if in a virtual space, connected to all.